arminask/Port-Windows-11-Galaxy-A52s-5G/guide/partition.md

 > Do not run the same command twice unless specified.
 >
 > DO NOT REBOOT YOUR PHONE!
 If you think you made a mistake, ask for help in the [Telegram chat](https://t.me/+zVyKolc2Zec5N2Vl).
 >
+> If there is anything you do not understand or have difficulty with, please ask through [Telegram chat](https://t.me/+zVyKolc2Zec5N2Vl).
+>
 > Do not run all commands at once, execute them in order!
 >